hraban/outbound-rules/README.md

-## Outbound-Rules WebExtension for Chrome and Firefox
+## Outbound-Rules: Turn XSS protection on its head

 This is the Firefox and Chrome implementation of the Outbound-Rules protocol.

-The Outbound-Rules protocol turns XSS protection upside down: instead of preventing XSS from happening, instead it limits the possible damage XSS can do.
+The Outbound-Rules protocol turns XSS protection upside down: instead of preventing XSS from happening, instead it limits the possible damage of XSS.
-This is achieved by whitelisting the "known good external servers" a page can make requests to.
+This is achieved by whitelisting the "known good external servers".
 Any Javascript, HTML, or other resource (including by XSS) can only contact these servers.

 To protect a page against XSS using Outbound-Rules, the server must send a `Outbound-Rules` header with a list of rules.
 E.g.: